Updated February 23, 2021

 Washington, VA 22747

 Additional resources on information privacy Electronic Privacy Information Center focuses public attention on emerging civil liberties issues relating to the National Information Infrastructure.
 EPIC Alert is the online newsletter of the Electronic Privacy Information Center in Washington, DC.
-The newsletter is bi-weekly and covers issue related to privacy and civil liberties in the information age.
+The newsletter is bi-weekly and covers issues related to privacy and civil liberties in the information age.